gschmutz/stream-processing-workshop/07b-iot-data-ingestion-mqtt-to-kafka-with-connect/README.md

 Luckily, there are multiple Kafka Source Connectors available for consuming from MQTT.
 We can either use the one provided by [Confluent Inc.](https://www.confluent.io/connector/kafka-connect-mqtt/) (which is part of Confluent Enterprise but available as evaluation license on Confluent Hub) or the one provided as part of the [Landoop Stream-Reactor Project](https://github.com/Landoop/stream-reactor/tree/master/kafka-connect-mqtt) available on GitHub.
 We will be using the later one here.

-Check-out the [IoT Truck Demo Tutorial](https://github.com/gschmutz/iot-truck-demo) to see the Confluent MQTT Connector in Action.

 ### Adding the MQTT Kafka Connector

 There are two instances of the Kafka Connect service instance running as part of the Modern Data Platform, `kafka-connect-1` and `kafka-connect-2`.